nmagal/Assignments/Intro to Deep Learning/README.md

 ## Pytorch Implementations

 ### Neural Network
-In this assignment, a vanilla neural network is created for frame level classification of speech.
-Data is given in the form of raw mel spectrogram frames, and our predictions are frame level phoneme labels.
+Kaggle Challenge: [Frame level classification of speech](https://www.kaggle.com/competitions/11-785-s20-hw1p2/overview).
+In this assignment, a neural network is created for frame level classification of speech.
+Data is given in the form of raw mel spectrogram frames, and our predictions are phoneme state labels.

 ## Numpy Implementations
 ### Neural Network
-In this assignment, a vanilla neural network is created.
-In order to speed up convergence, batchnorm and momentum are implemented.
+In this assignment, a neural network is created.
+Linear layers, activation functions, backprop, batchnorm, and momentum are implemented.